 What is your main methodology of development?

 Do you intend to develop by acquisition or inside enlargement?
-Whichever be the strategy you select; it requires a particular competitive technique.
+Whichever strategy you select; it requires a particular competitive technique.
 If you go for acquisition, delineate your acquisition standards.

 What are your product and market priorities?